HITSZ-NRSL/lidar_camera_calibrator/README.md

 2. Adjust the parameters in pointcloud control until the appropriate calibration board point cloud appears on the right, and then click `extract`.
 If the correct feature is extracted in the point cloud, click `next pose`, otherwise click `skip pose`.

 3. If the calibration board is with AprilTag, the image control part will automatically extract the corner points.
-If the detection is wrong or the calibration board is without AprilTag, you need to click `start selection` and then select the four corner points in the image **sequentially**, and finally click ` finish selection`.
+If the detection is wrong or the calibration board is without AprilTag, you need to click `start selection` and then select the four corner points in the image **sequentially**, and finally click ` finish selection`. **Note: Be sure that the corner IDs shown in the image are consistent with those shown in the lidar points, and the calibration board is completely inside the FOVs of both camera and lidar**

 4. Repeat steps 2 and 3 until each pair of data is processed.
 Finally, click `calibrate`, and you can see the output of extrinsic parameters in the terminal.
 The calibration result can be evaluated qualitatively through `next pose` and `previous pose`, and the extrinsic parameter can be saved to config.json with `save result`.